Blog > Articles

 NAFLD is a common disease worldwide that can increase a person’s risk for developing liver injury and other metabolic diseases.
 While the association between obesity and NAFLD is not yet fully understood, we know that excess body weight significantly increases a person’s risk of developing NAFLD and that weight reduction is currently the most effective treatment option for NAFLD.

-Losing weight can be challenging for many different reasons, but FORM is here to help.
-At FORM, you are paired with a board-certified Obesity Medicine specialist and a Registered Dietitian who utilize their expertise in weight management to develop a personalized weight loss plan tailored to your needs.
-They address nutrition, physical activity, and mindset shifts to help you be successful, and, if appropriate, may prescribe FDA-approved weight loss medications.
+Losing weight can be challenging for many different reasons, but Form Health is here to help.
+At Form Health, you are paired with a board-certified Obesity Medicine specialist and a Registered Dietitian who utilize their expertise in weight management to develop a personalized weight loss plan tailored to your needs.
+They address behavioral support, nutrition, physical activity, and, if appropriate, may prescribe FDA-approved weight loss medications.
 Take our quiz to see if you qualify!

 Wegovy®, Saxenda® and Ozempic® are registered trademarks of Novo Nordisk A/S.